Critique of Pure Reason: The discipline of pure reason

 Kant claimed that adversaries should be freely allowed to speak reason.
 In return, they should be opposed through reason.
 Dialectical strife leads to an increase of reason's knowledge.
 Yet there should be no dogmatic polemical use of reason.
 The critique of pure reason is the tribunal for all of reason's disputes.
 It determines the rights of reason in general.
 We should be able to openly express our thoughts and doubts.
 This leads to improved insight.
 We should eliminate polemic in the form of opposed dogmatic assertions that cannot be related to possible experience.

 According to Kant, the censorship of reason is the examination and possible rebuke of reason.
 Such censorship leads to doubt and skepticism.
 After dogmatism produces opposing assertions, skepticism usually occurs.
 The doubts of skepticism awaken reason from its dogmatism and bring about an examination of reason's rights and limits.
 It is necessary to take the next step after dogmatism and skepticism.
 This is the step to criticism.
 By criticism, the limits of our knowledge are proved from principles, not from mere personal experience.

-If criticism of reason teaches us that we can't know anything unrelated to experience, can we have hypotheses, guesses, or opinions about such matters?
+If criticism of reason teaches us that we cannot know anything unrelated to experience, can we have hypotheses, guesses, or opinions about such matters?
 We can only imagine a thing that would be a possible object of experience.
 The hypotheses of God or a soul cannot be dogmatically affirmed or denied, but we have a practical interest in their existence.
-It is therefore up to an opponent to prove that they don't exist.
+It is therefore up to an opponent to prove that they do not exist.
 Such hypotheses can be used to expose the pretensions of dogmatism.
 Kant explicitly praises Hume on his critique of religion for being beyond the field of natural science.
 However, Kant goes so far and not further in praising Hume basically because of Hume's skepticism.
 If only Hume would be critical rather than skeptical, Kant would be all-praises.
 In concluding that there is no polemical use of pure reason, Kant also concludes there is no skeptical use of pure reason.
 In section II, the discipline of pure reason in polemics, in a special section, skepticism not a permanent state for human reason, Kant mentions Hume but denies the possibility that skepticism could possibly be the final end of reason or could possibly serve its best interests.